 How to find a brokerage

-If you are just starting out, the idea of establishing a business can be daunting.
+Many people pursue a career in real estate because they like the idea of working for themselves, but establishing a your own business can be daunting.
 As a real estate agent, you may work for yourself under the umbrella of a brokerage.
 The brokerage company often provides:

 - Some transaction coordination